HB9HUS/wavelog-sync/README.md

 ## Configuration

-The configuration file (`config.yaml`) defines your rigs and Wavelog connection:
+The configuration file (`config.yaml` or `-c myconfig.yaml`) defines your rigs and Wavelog connection:

 ```yaml
 rigs: